Fall on Your Knees: Plot summary

 At the start of the 20th century, James Piper sets out across Cape Breton Island to find a place to live.
 Working as a piano tuner, he meets and eventually elopes with 13-year-old Materia Mahmoud, much to the anger of her wealthy, traditional Lebanese parents.
 Materia gives birth to their first daughter, Kathleen, and James subsequently becomes disgusted with his wife, realizing that he actually married "a child."
-Materia regrets marrying James, and does not take to her newborn child.
+Materia regrets marrying James and does not take to her newborn child.
 James, however, ignores and neglects Materia while spoiling and smothering Kathleen.
-Materia is taken in by the kind neighbor Mrs. Luvovitz, who teaches her to sew and cook.
+Materia is taken in by the neighbor Mrs. Luvovitz, who teaches her to sew and cook.
 She grows to hate James and their daughter Kathleen.

-Materia senses danger in James' obsession with their daughter and sees it as her duty to keep him distracted and occupied (especially in the bedroom).
-James eventually impregnates Materia three more times in quick succession.
-She gives birth to three girls, Mercedes, Frances and Lily, but Lily dies a crib death shortly after.
-She is from here on in the novel referred to as "Other Lily".
-The novel then explores the girls' relationship with their troubled father; their secretive, silent mother; and friendships that grow between them as they try to figure out their family's strange and mysterious history.
+Materia senses danger in James' obsession with their daughter and sees it as her duty to keep him distracted.
+James eventually impregnates Materia; she gives birth to three girls, Mercedes, Frances and Lily, but Lily dies a crib death shortly after.
 As Kathleen grows older, she is perceived by her schoolmates as snobby, and they turn against her.
-Her father James is her only friend, and when he travels off to war, Kathleen is crushed.
+Her father James is her only friend, and when he travels to war, Kathleen is crushed.

 Kathleen befriends her younger sisters, and James returns from war a shadow of his former self, but still feels an attraction to his eldest daughter.
-He sends her to New York City to train with a highly-regarded voice instructor and to fulfill her dream of becoming an opera singer at the Metropolitan Opera House.
+He sends her to New York City to train with a voice instructor and to fulfill her dream of becoming an opera singer.
 During her absence, James receives a letter from an "Anonymous Well-Wisher" suggesting that Kathleen may have gotten into trouble in New York.
-He brings her home where it becomes apparent that she is pregnant.
+He brings her home and realizes she is pregnant.
 Kathleen spends her pregnancy hidden in her family home, and dies giving birth to twins, a boy and a girl.
 Frances believes the babies must be baptized, and attempts to do so in the creek behind the house the night of their birth.
 James catches her, and believes she is trying to drown them.
 He drags her away and the male twin, named Ambrose by Frances, is accidentally left to drown in the creek.
-The female twin, Lily, contracts polio from the contaminated water in the creek, but survives the disease.
+The female twin, Lily, contracts polio from the contaminated creek, but survives.
 Mercedes, Frances and Lily are all raised to believe Materia is Lily's mother.
 Materia dies and the remaining Piper sisters come to depend on one another for survival.